Which school do you want to support?

 Teacher pay is by far the largest cost of operating a school.

 People choose to become teachers for many reasons, but getting rich is not among them.
-As a job, teaching is steady, secure work — usually with good benefits.
-But it doesn't pay very well, especially for new teachers.
-This lesson explains how teacher pay systems usually work, how teacher pay compares to other work, and some alternative approaches.
+As a job, teaching is steady, secure work — usually with good benefits and the promise of a solid pension in retirement.
+But the pay is modest, especially for new teachers.

 In decades long past, teaching was once perceived as a relatively lucrative profession for women, whose professional options were constrained.
 This premium has evaporated.

-According to the California Department of Education, the average annual pre-tax salary for teachers in 2020-21 was $86,000, with a lot of variation.
+According to the California Department of Education, the average annual pre-tax salary for teachers in 2021-22 was $88,508, with a lot of variation.
 Beginning teachers made about $50,000, and the highest-paid teachers made a little more than $100,000.
 Teacher pay tends to be higher in areas where the cost of living is higher.

 Reforms related to teacher pay propose to revise the salary schedule (or replace it altogether) in order to change the incentive structure.
 (See puzzle graphic for examples.)